Thy wit is a very bitter sweeting; it is a most sharp sauce.

 Mercy but murders, pardoning those that kill.

-Meagre were his looks, Sharp misery had worn him to the bones.
+Meager were his looks.
+Sharp misery had worn him to the bones.

 Her immortal part with angels lives.